flyskywhy/install-supersu/README.md

 # install-supersu
 Install `SuperSu.apk` and related files on Android via adb shell command.

+Needed by [app_watchdogd.sh](https://github.com/flyskywhy/app_watchdogd) to automatically relaunch an Android APP which is killed or crashed.

 Ref to [install-supersu-via-adb](https://github.com/spff/install-supersu-via-adb/blob/master/suscript.sh) and [How to gain root on BlueStacks Android emulator](https://android.stackexchange.com/questions/224119/how-to-gain-root-on-bluestacks-android-emulator/224120#224120).

 PLEASE NOTE: Rooting a device may void the warranty on the device.
 It may also make the device unstable or if not done properly, may completely brick the device.
 Some methods may install additional apps/software on your device.
 I don't take any responsibility for your device.
 Root at your own risk and only if you understand what you are doing!